hemisemidemipresent/btd6-modding-tutorial/mapeditor.md

 # How to use the map loader
 If someone sent you a zip file with a map in it, just extract it into the map_editor folder

+# todo
+- let it support multiple tracks and spawner types
+- add color for the "track" area
+- make tutorial video